abdejohan/abdejohan/README.md

-# 🚀 Fullstack JS/TS Developer from Stockholm, Sweden

-A passionate Fullstack developer with a knack for building mobile applications.
+## Fullstack JS/TS developer with a soft spot for starts-ups and mobile development.
 Don't hesitate to reach out if you have any questions or want to collaborate on something awesome!

-## Skills

-- 🔮 JavaScript/Typescript, Node, React, React Native
+Preferred tech:
+- 🌐 Typescript, Next.js, Tailwind, React/React Native, Expo
-- 💾 MongoDB
+- 💾 Supabase, Prisma, postgresQL, MongoDB
-- 🌐 Web Development
-- 📱 Mobile App Development

-Feel free to follow, star, and fork any of my repositories, and let's connect! 🚀✨

 [![An image of @abdejohan's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/abdejohan)](https://holopin.io/@abdejohan)